JeremyFyke/probabilistic-emissions-release/README.md

-# probabilistic-emissions

-This repository tracks code and scripts used to develop CanESM simulations using emission projections sourced from RFF-SP.
+# This repository tracks code and scripts used to develop CanESM simulations using emission projections sourced from RFF-SP.